Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 _Sacrifices_ mean not team members or customers, but refactoring (to give up a piece of achieved for the better).

 \___________\
-<sup>⬇️</sup> **Why development?** It lures you in with shortcuts and involves you in positional traps: techno details, design trade-offs, etc.
+<sup>⬇️</sup> **Why development?** It lures you in with shortcuts and involves you in positional traps: details, design trade-offs, techno deby etc.

 </td><td>